matteomarrass/map-master/README.md

 # Map Master Quiz (ENG)
 Hi there, that's a project about a quiz game about geography called Map Master.
 A flag and four options will be provided to you, your goal is to choose the right one!
+*Check out the preview here!* : [Map Master](https://stupendous-daifuku-c013bc.netlify.app/)
 ### The technologies that I used are:
 * HTML
 * CSS with SASS preprocessor